tonytw1/tonytw1/README.md

 [OpenStreetMap Jigsaw](https://github.com/tonytw1/osm-jigsaw) is a fairly unhinged exploration of the geometry of the OpenStreetMap dataset.
 Transforms the ~ 5 billion elements of an OSM extract into sorted graph of shapes which it exposes as a JSON API.

-This graph is used to infer readable place names solely from the arrangement of nested shapes.
+This graph is used to infer readable place names from the arrangement of nested shapes.
-Trade-offs and optimizations to make this run to completion on an obtainable computer.
+Lots of trade-offs and optimizations to make this run to completion on an obtainable computer.

 ## Language specific competence